-It holds one of the most important and impressive collections of art piece in the entire world.
+It holds one of the most important and impressive collections of art pieces in the entire world.
 This is why you should definitely add Vatican to your travel list when in Rome.
-However, you will have to take a few precautions in order not to get scammed and I’ll tell you why.
+However, you will have to take a few precautions in order to not get scammed and I’ll tell you why.

 The scams at Vatican City are hard to avoid if you haven’t done your homework.
 I should know better since my best friend warned me about the existing scams and I still fell in the trap.

 They are wearing badges and uniforms to be more convincing.
 Since the Vatican ticket office is not very well signaled, these agents will take advantage of tourists and will convince them to buy tickets from them which, of course, are a lot more expensive than the regular ones.
-Avoiding this will save you up around 30 euros.
+Avoiding this will save you up to 30 euros.

 Usually, the guide will be in hurry since she or he has to do as many tours as possible in a day and you won’t have enough time to admire the beautiful collection of art pieces at Vatican or take photos as you please.
-Our guide didn’t even take us through the whole museum – we skipped the Egypt exhibition which was the most interesting one for me.
+Our guide didn’t even take us through the whole museum – we skipped the Egypt exhibition which os one of the most interesting ones.

-I would have loved to have more time around Vatican and to wander the museums at my own pace.
+I would have loved to have more time at Vatican and wander the museums at my own pace.
 Apart from all these drawbacks, the biggest disadvantage of taking such a tour is the price you will have to pay.
 They will ask for around 40-50 euros when in fact the actual ticket costs $17 (+$4 if you want to skip the line).